PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 ## The transition from child to adult

 Within the Vital Framework, identity must be understood as a possible part of a process of psychic evolution.

-The child needs protection.
+The child needs:

-Belonging.

-References.

-Recognition.
+- protection;
+- belonging;
+- references;
+- recognition.

 The developing person moves through imitation, bonds, conflicts, explorations, contradictions, separations and transformations.